unoplatform/uno.extensions/doc/Overview/Reactive/in-apps.md

 ## Commands
-The generated bindable counterpart of a class will automatically re-expose as `ICommand` public methods that are compatible (cf. below).
+The generated bindable counterpart of a class will automatically re-expose as `ICommand` public methods that are compatible (cf. "general rules" below).

 For instance, in your ViewModel: